Table tennis is one of the most dynamic sports on the planet requiring three key game elements: Table tennis speed, spin, power, who wins?

 John Hilton: Famous for winning the European Singles Championships, using deceptive chop and float shots.
 John used a normal spin rubber and an anti-spin rubber on the other side.
 Both rubbers were coloured red (allowed back then) making it very hard to distinguish what spin was imparted on the ball.

-Jan-Ove Waldner: Grand Slam Champion, famous for many shots, including the chop block, hook and fade plus punch.
-All of these variety of spin shots enabled JO to adapt and change at will, creating many difficulties for his opponents.
+Jan-Ove Waldner: Grand Slam Champion, famous for many shots including; the chop block, BH punch, hook and fade shots.
+The variety of spin shots, Jan-Ove possessed gave him the upper hand on most via adaption and continuous change at will.

 Jean Phillipe Gatian, comes to mind when speed is the main focus.
 He won a world championship title using his lightning footwork.
-A few other examples include: Desmond Douglas and Wang Tao, they both gave every player hard time, taking the ball super early.
-Nevertheless, back then speed was unable to contain spin and neither won a major title!
+A few other examples include Desmond Douglas and Wang Tao, they both gave every player a run for their money because they took the ball super early.
+Nevertheless, back then speed was unable to contain speed and neither won a major title!

 Are we seeing a new trend coming into play?

-Spin was the major killer initially but over the past 20 years power has taken command.
-But...
+Spin was the major killer initially, but over the past 20 years power has taken command.

 I have been keeping a close eye on China vs Japan for the past 3 years and I’ve noticed a new trend which may be tomorrow’s winner.